Coin-Op Telephone Line Music

 basement was replaced the name of the salon changed as well, and the new name

 was Gramophon Concert Salon.
-Nearby in the centre of Copenhagen a new
+Nearby in the centre of

-competitor called the Odeon Koncertsal was established early in 1913.
-The term
+Copenhagen a new competitor called the Odeon Koncertsal

-Odeon (Odeum) is Greek and means public building for musical
+was established early in 1913.
+The term Odeon (Odeum) is Greek and means

-performances.
-The Odeon records were of German origin, and competed in that
+public building for musical performances.
+The Odeon records were of

-way with the His Master's Voice records only a few blocks away.
-The Odeon
+only a few blocks away.
+The Odeon Koncertsal was

-Koncertsal was registered until around 1918, and the Gramophon Concert Salon
+registered until around 1918, and the Gramophon

-interesting aspect is, however, that Pathéphone salons had been established in
+An interesting aspect is, however, that Pathéphone

-several big cities in America long before the first one came to Copenhagen.
-The
+salons had been established in several big cities in America long before the

-first salons were of course established in France, and the diameter of the
+first one came to Copenhagen.
+The first salons were of course established in

-token to be inserted in the slots in Copenhagen was 20 1/4 mm, equal to 3/4 of
+France, and the diameter of the token to be inserted in the slots in Copenhagen

-a French inch (10 Centimes coin), so one might assume that the original
+was 20 1/4 mm, equal to 3/4 of a French inch (10 Centimes coin), so one might

-equipment was imported direct from France without further changes.
-Another
+assume that the original equipment was imported direct from France without

-French manufacturer of coin-op phonographs, Henri Liorét
+further changes.
+Another French manufacturer of coin-op phonographs, Henri Liorét

 (1848-1938), had been able to deliver slots for various coin diameters around